By Team BollywoodShaadis Last Updated:

-Applying mehendi to the bride and the groom before the wedding, is one of the oldest Indian traditions.
-The ceremony, however, entails an elaborate application of mehendi designs on a bride’s hands and feet.
+Applying mehendi to the bride and the groom before the wedding is one of the oldest Indian traditions.
+The ceremony entails an elaborate application of mehendi designs on a bride’s hands and feet.
 Application of mehendi comes under the solah sringar of a newbie or to-be bride.
 As for the groom, a mere token of application of henna is a mark of good omen.

-As a wedding tradition, it is followed in many part of India as well as in neighbouring countries of Pakistan, Bangladesh and Nepal.
+As a wedding tradition, it is followed in many parts of India as well as in neighbouring countries of Pakistan, Bangladesh and Nepal.
 Mehendi is quite popular among Muslims as well.
-According to Islamic literature, Prophet Muhammad used mehendi to dye his beard and administered its use to those who were unwell.
-Because of this, mehendi ceremony is an important pre-wedding ritual, observed in the Indian subcontinent and many Arabic nations.
+According to Islamic literature, Prophet Muhammad used to apply mehendi to dye his beard and administered its use to those who were unwell.
+Coming back to weddings, mehendi ceremony is an important pre-wedding ritual, observed in the Indian subcontinent and many Arabic nations.

-Mehendi or henna is known for its medicinal properties.
+Mehendi is known for its medicinal properties.
 Its herb is also very beneficial for the growth of nails.
-It has a cooling effect that aids in soothing stress, headaches and fever.
-Probably, mehendi relieves the bride and groom of all the wedding stress.
-It also protects them from any viral diseases before the wedding.
+It has a cooling effect that soothes stress, headaches and fever.
+Probably, mehendi relieves the bride and the groom of all the wedding stress.
+It also protects them from viral diseases before the wedding.

 In the intricate design of the bride's mehendi, the groom’s name or his initials are also hidden.
 Some bride’s nowadays, chose to sport it quite visible in the front.
-Some rituals also have it that during the post-wedding ceremonies, the groom has to find his initials in the bride's hands.
+Some rituals also have it that during the post-wedding ceremonies, the groom has to find his initials in the bride's mehendi adorned hands.
 This is a fun ice-breaking game for the couple, which also helps them to establish some intimacy.

-The traditional patterns of mehendi have become more and more intricate and decorative with time.
-There are now many types of mehendi patterns, most popular ones being the Arabic and Rajasthani designs.
+The traditional patterns of mehendi have become more and more intricate, decorative and interesting with time.
+Nowadays, there are many types of mehendi patterns, most popular ones being the Arabic and Rajasthani designs.
 Mehendi is now even applied with ornaments, like crystals and sparkles.
 Each beautiful design has degrees of intricacy and can be made unique for the bride.
 All that it depends upon is how the bride wants it to appear in her hands.